Anasss/java21docCards/oop.md

 **Q:** What happens if a class implements two interfaces with conflicting default methods?
 **A:** Compile error — the class must override the conflicting method to explicitly resolve which implementation to use or provide its own.

-## 🃏Nested Classes vs Inner Classes - Key Distinctions
+## 🃏 Nested Classes vs Inner Classes - Key Distinctions

 **Rule:** Inner class = NON-STATIC nested class.
 All inner classes are nested, but not all nested classes are inner.